buds-lab/python-for-building-analysts/README.md

 * The following steps assume you have installed one of the distributions mentioned in prerequisites.

-* From a zip or tar file
-    * download the zip or tar file
-    * unpack the file to a directory called learnds
-    * cd to the 'notebooks' subdirectory
-    * start IPython Notebook 'ipython notebook --pylab=inline'

-* From the git repo
-    * clone the repo
-    * cd to 'notebooks'
-    * start IPython Notebook 'ipython notebook --pylab=inline'

 This work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).